-Divorce mediation is a good option, as it’s a process where you and your spouse can iron out money disputes while protecting both your finances with informed decisions.
+Divorce mediation is a good option, as it’s a process where a trained mediator can help you and your spouse iron out money disputes while protecting both of your financial futures.

 Money And Property Disputes Resolved In Mediation

 There are many areas in legal separation where couples may not see eye to eye, but mediated divorce has repeatedly proven effective in settling these tricky issues.
 Financial conflicts resolved through mediation include: